 All non-emergency routine services are by appointment only.
 Appointments are available Mondays and Wednesdays, between 1:30 and 3:00 p.m. and can be made online at the Embassy’s ACS Online Appointment System.
 For emergency services, please contact us directly by phone or email.

 Allow two weeks for processing new U.S passports.
-Passports must be collected at the consular section by the applicant or authorized representative.
+You will receive an email when your new passport has arrived and is available for pickup.
+Passports must be collected at the consular section by the applicant or an authorized representative.
 An appointment is not necessary to pick up your passport.

 For more information about U.S passport services, please visit http://travel.state.gov/content/passports/english/passports.html.
 Please be advised that some procedures for passport application abroad may vary according to the country in which the passport application is made.